spawnia/sailor/README.md

 }
 ```

-The only requirement is that you must give all your operations unique names.
+You must give all your operations unique names, the following example is invalid:

 ```graphql
 # Invalid, operations have to be named